Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 3. Choose Mail and request download

-Step 2: Set Up Your New Account
+Step 2: Set Up Your New Secure Email Account

-2. Enable two-factor authentication immediately
+2. Enable two-factor authentication (2FA) immediately

 4. Customize your spam filtering settings

-5. Set up folders/labels that match your organizational system
+5. Set up folders/labels

-6. Import your contacts from your exported data or address book
+6. Import your contacts

-Step 3: Implement the Gradual Transition Strategy
+Step 3: Implement the Gradual Transition Strategy to Private Email

 Phase 1 (Weeks 1-2): Set up forwarding